-Holiday lights are the bright spot in this bizarre year and on these days where it gets dark super early.
-So no matter if you want to drive around to see homes that could be on the Great Christmas Light Fight (and some that actually have!), drive through an magical winter land with millions of lights, or walk around some of the coolest displays, New Jersey has all the holiday lights you could ever want.
+Holiday lights are the bright spot on these days where it gets dark super early.
+Whether you want to drive through a magical winter land with millions of lights, or walk around some of the coolest displays, New Jersey has all the holiday lights you could ever want.
 And then some!
 We’ve rounded up all the displays in NJ and nearby that you can visit this year to bring a little bit of that holiday magic to the whole family.

 Christmas Light Show & Village at Skylands

 The Sussex County Miners baseball stadium gets transformed for the holiday with more than two million lights in their drive-thru show.
 Afterwards you can walk through their village, ice skate and make s’mores.

 244 Wierimus Rd., Hillsdale

 Nov.
 23 – Jan.
 9

 Take a ride through shimmering lights at Demarest Farms.
 Their Orchard of Lights Drive-Thru traverses their 32-acre plot of land.
 Make sure to reserve tickets now, because some dates are already sold out.

 265 Mission Rd., Hackettstown

 Mission Holiday Lights works each year to collect donations for the children at Saint Peter’s Orphanage in Denville.
 Soon they’ll be taking down their display for Veteran’s Day and putting up festive Christmas lights.